 4. Trademark Number

 After, the applicant files the TM application.
-Registrar provides a Trademark Number.
+The registrar provides a Trademark Number.
 The TM number is beneficial for 2 reasons.
 First is that it will help you keep a track of your TM application.
 And second, it will allow you to use the ™ symbol with your TM.
 Ordinarily, it takes 2 working days to get a TM number.

 5. Trademark Certificate

-Finally, After you submit the required details and the Authorization Letter to Taxsavo. we will carry out the procedure of TM registration application almost instantly.
+Finally, after you submit the required details and the Authorization Letter to Taxsavo. we will carry out the procedure of TM registration application almost instantly.